Life Lines

 Closed Fractures

-The closed fracture is another common fracture among children, the collar bone is a bone that tends to break. one reason for this it that when a child falls they place their hands in front of them, a shock wave is sent up the arms and the collar bone snaps under the pressure.
+The closed fracture is another common fracture among children.
+The collar bone is a bone that tends to break.
+One reason for this is that when a child falls, they place their hands in front of them, a shock wave is sent up the arms, and the collar bone snaps under the pressure.

 Complicated Fractures